About Jay

 In the NYC area, Jay has performed with Bronx Opera, New Camerata Opera, Apotheosis Opera, dell’Arte Opera Ensemble, Center for Contemporary Opera, Garamercy Opera, and City Lyric Opera.
 Jay has most frequently interpreted the title role in The Marriage of Figaro and has played the character of Figaro in The Barber of Seville.
 He has performed the role of Schaunard in Puccini’s La bohème and Rodolfo in Leoncavallo’s version of La bohème.
 One of Jay’s biggest accomplishments was creating the role of Sandrino in Salieri’s uncovered opera La cifra at La Mama.
 Other roles Jay has performed in the operatic repertoire have been the title role of Gianni Schicchi, the Count in Capriccio, Sam in Trouble in Tahiti, Alfio in Cavallaria Rusticana, Dr. Falke in Die Fledermaus, and Guglielmo in Così fan tutte.

 Jay has worked as a teaching artist with Bronx Opera and The Leadership Program in the greater NYC area.
 Jay is also a frequent performer of children’s operas having worked with New Camerata Opera' outreach, Camerata Piccola, as well as Prelude Opera and sang Papageno in The Magic Flute with Childrens Philharmonia.
-Jay has studied voice with Dr. Glenn Bennett, Met tenor William Lewis and Alexandra LoBianco as well as Meisner technique with Matthew Corozine.
+Jay has studied voice with Met tenor William Lewis, soprano Alexandra LoBianco and the